AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 ### Why?

 Modding isn't about "why", it's about "why not"!
 I enjoyed both Factorio and Satisfactory, and over on the Satisfactory mod portal there's a mod that attempts to bring Factorio elements into Satisfactory.
 Things like Inserters, Science Packs and other small scale modifications.
 That seemed like a cool concept so I wondered if maybe I could bring Satisfactory elements into Factorio.
+This [has been attempted](https://mods.factorio.com/mod/Satisfactory) before, however development doesn't seem to have gone particularly far before it was abandoned.

+In particular I was interested in how Satisfactory conveyor belts connect directly to input/output slots on machines.
+This also applies to train stations, where a train pulls in and dumps its cargo in the platform storage, to then be loaded onto a belt.
+Certainly a lot simpler than some of the optimised loading/unloading setups I've seen in Factorio!

+### Who?

+Just for a little background, I'm quite new to the modding scene.
+In fact, aside from a couple of very small mods (one to [calculate solar panel ratios](https://mods.factorio.com/mod/SolarRatio) and one to [copy a snapshot of signals](https://mods.factorio.com/mod/PasteSignals) from power poles to a constant combinator), I've never attempted any signifiant modding efforts.

+I am, at least, a software developer.
+My day-job is working on a [free-to-play Pokémon fan-game](https://pokefarm.com/), which I've been doing for the past 12 years now.
+But even then, that's all done in PHP and JavaScript.
+Lua, the language mods are written in, was completely new to me.
+Fortunately, the general problem-solving skills carried over quite well, so it was mostly a matter of learning the syntax and structure of Lua scripts.

 ### How?

-Having never modded anything before, I set about figuring out how to connect belts directly to machines.
-I tried a few things with Loaders, but quickly found that they have a strong preference for one belt lane over the other, so I looked to Miniloaders and discovered that a pair of invisible inserters would do the job quite well.
+As a first step, I set about figuring out how to connect belts directly to machines.
+I tried a few things with Loaders, but quickly found that they have a strong preference for one belt lane over the other.
+If the input isn't saturated, then only the right lane gets used.
+If that lane fills, then the other gets started, and once the bottleneck clears you end up with doubled throughput for a while, which wasn't ideal.

 [[Image: one-lane-loaders.jpg]]

+I looked into other mods such as [Miniloader](https://mods.factorio.com/mod/miniloader) and [Editor Extensions](https://mods.factorio.com/mod/EditorExtensions) to see how they handled loading items onto both belt lanes, and discovered that the solution was to have a pair of invisible inserters, one outputting to each lane.

 Before too long I had a miner putting items on a belt, the belt could go into a smelter to produce ingots, then those go into a constructor to make plates, which get put in a storage container.
 Cool!